Target level of study

 30h

-During the Observational Astrophysics Workshop 2, students are required to carry out all the stages of an observational astrophysical study.
-From defining the spectroscopic or photometric observations to be made during a 4-night stay at the Observatoire de Haute-Provence, to the modeling and critical discussion of their measurements and the writing of a scientific report, students play an active role in this course.
+During the Observational Astrophysics Workshop 2 course, students must complete all stages of an observational astrophysics study.
+From defining the spectroscopic or photometric observations to be carried out during a four-night stay at the Haute-Provence Observatory, to modeling and critically discussing their measurements and writing a scientific report, students are actively involved in this course.

 ECTS